Dmytro Isaienko: Early life

 From 1984 to 1989 he attended Leningrad Higher Military Engineering Construction School.
-He graduated Leningrad Higher Military Engineering-Technical University (1989) with the a specialty of a heat and power engineer.
+He graduated from Leningrad Higher Military Engineering-Technical University (1989) with the a specialty of a heat and power engineer.

 Career

 From 1989 to 1999 he worked in various positions for Assembly assembly party 241 in Balaklava.
 From 1999 to 2007 he served in multiple positions at the Central Specialized Building Administration of the Ukraine Ministry of Defence.
 From 2007 to 2015 he worked as a deputy of the Secretary of Regional Development and Building of Ukraine in Kyiv.
 He supervised the building of defensive constructions in Donetsk and Luhansk Oblast.
 On January 14, 2015 he retired from government service.
 Thereafter he served as vice-president of Ukraine's Builders Confederation.
 On June 20, 2019 he earned a Doctor of Science at Kyiv National University of Construction and Architecture and defended a thesis on specialty Projects and Programs Administration.